Last Armageddon

 Last Armageddon (ラストハルマゲドン, Rasuto Harumagedon) is a 1988 post-apocalyptic role-playing video game for the NEC PC-8801, MSX, Sharp X68000, MS-DOS, PC Engine CD-ROM², and Nintendo Family Computer.
 The game was exclusively in the Japanese language until an English translation patch was created for the Nintendo Famicom.

-Described to be the antithesis of the Dragon Quest series, the introductory story deals with life after all organisms (humans and animals) have been wiped out by a mysterious force.
-All of the music in this game is considered to be representative of Hiroharu Hayama's early works; he was a composer for Japanese video games during the late 1980s and early 1990s.
-Hayama often used his music to make games feel spooky and dark.

 The game had a sequel, After Armageddon Gaiden, released for the Sega CD in 1994.
 Working Designs planned to release the game in North America as A Side Story of Armageddon in 1995, but the localization was cancelled due to the demise of the Sega CD system.

 Plot

 The humans, who breathed the toxin-filled air on Earth's surface, became one with the Earth and kept dissolving.
 The history of humanity ended and dominion of the planet returned to the demons.
 These mutant creatures did not depend on oxygen to survive.
 Therefore, they were able to breathe the air and use the land.
 Meanwhile, an army of robots wage World War IV against the demons in order to conquer what is now known as Makai - the Demon World.
 These robots came to the planet on a wave of energy that created an explosion that turned the world into a wasteland.
 Much later in the game, concurrent themes including Adolf Hitler, war, creating a perfect race of people, and the destruction of humanity in the year 1999 are revealed to the player inside one of the robot's main bases.

-Can the demons gain dominion on the humans' old planet or will robots impose a millennium of logic and dictatorial force throughout Makai?
+The demons attempt to gain dominion on the humans' old planet while the robots intend to impose a millennium of logic and dictatorial force throughout Makai.
 Playing as the robots is not an option open to the player.
 Therefore, the player must take advantage of their mutant army and crush the robot invaders.
 The game builds on the theme of an impending world domination through machines, as popularized famously in the Terminator series.
 The gameplay is similar to Final Fantasy featuring turn-based fights viewed from a third-person perspective.